Learn about financial assistance and how to apply

 Bike & Build participants are required to fundraise to participate in their experience.
 These funds cover costs associated with each program, such as our Affordable Housing Curriculum, meals, accommodations, safe cycling skill development, Bike & Build gear, and leader supervision and training.
 By participating in your program, you are also supporting our non-profit to continue our mission to advocate for affordable housing and empower young adults for a lifetime of service and civic engagement.

 We are committed to ensuring everyone who wants to can access Bike & Build experiences.
-Through funding partners and yearly donations, we are able to offer need- and merit-based financial assistance.
-We will work closely with each participant to determine funding before determining specific financial packages.
-The below chart provides the potential financial assistance amount based solely on income.
-Participants will have an opportunity to share more about their circumstances that may impact their ability to participate in their program(s) of choice.
+Through funding partners and yearly donations, we are able to offer financial assistance, and we will work closely with each participant to determine funding before determining specific financial packages.
+After enrolled in a program, participants will hear from the Bike & Build team within 3 weeks about a financial assistance package.

 Bike & Build advocates for affordable housing through education, service, and advocacy, sometimes using a bicycle as a vehicle of our approach.
 Within the issue of affordable housing and the cycling world, there are significant inequalities based on race, gender identity, sexual orientation, health, and other factors.